Blendtec/fedtest/README.md

 ### 3. Additional Improvements

 The existing code is deliberately bare bones and the page is deliberately lacking design.
-This is an opportunity for you to shine.
-Whether is it by implementing best practices, task runners or CSS pre/post processors or cleaning up the code, or by adding a touch of your design.
+This is an opportunity for you to shine., whether by implementing best practices, task runners or CSS pre/post processors or cleaning up the code, or by adding a touch of your design.
 Keep the design clean and simple.
-Refer to some of the clean and simple designs on [www.blendtec.com](http://www.blendtec.com) for examples and color schemes.
+Refer to some of the designs on [www.blendtec.com](http://www.blendtec.com) for examples and color schemes.

 Again, make specific and detailed commit messages for each improvement.
 Make sure to include why it is an improvement in your eyes.